Giant cell arteritis

 - Do I need to change my diet?
 Do I need to take supplements?

 - Do you have brochures or other printed material that I can have?
 What websites do you recommend?

 Examples of questions your doctor may ask, include:

 - Have your symptoms been continuous or occasional?

 - What, if anything, seems to improve your symptoms?

 - What, if anything, appears to worsen your symptoms?

 What you can do in the meantime

-Ask your doctor if taking a pain reliever such as acetaminophen (Tylenol, others), ibuprofen (Advil, Motrin IB, others) or naproxen (Aleve) might help ease head pain or tenderness.
+Ask your doctor if taking a pain reliever such as acetaminophen (Tylenol, others), ibuprofen (Advil, Motrin IB, others) or naproxen sodium (Aleve) might help ease head pain or tenderness.